MrDesjardins/stockgame/README.md

 - [x] Animations are quick and should be configurable using the FPS mechanism.
 E.g. saying this should take 3 seconds to animate and we know we have a TARGET_FPS of 30 so it should take  90 frames to render the whole animation.
 - [x] Change the animation to have a single loop outside the StockCanvas and animation can hook into it
 - [x] Make the canvas draw with touch (mobile support?)
+- [x] Change `db.go` to use environment variables for the host, port, user, password and database name